The Pawnbroker (film): Casting

 Steiger became involved in the project in 1962, a year after the Wallant novel was published, and was involved in an early reworking of the film's script.
 He received $50,000 for his performance, far lower than his usual rate, because he trusted Lumet, with whom he had worked on television in the series You Are There.

 Lumet, who took over the film after Arthur Hiller was fired, initially had misgivings about Steiger being cast in the lead role.
-He felt that Steiger "was a rather tasteless actor—awfully talented, but completely tasteless in his choices."
+He felt that Steiger "was a rather tasteless actor—awfully talented, but completely tasteless in his choices".
 Lumet preferred James Mason for the role, and the comedian Groucho Marx was among the performers who had wanted to play Nazerman.
 However, Steiger pleasantly surprised Lumet when he agreed with him during rehearsals on the repression of the character's feelings.
-Lumet felt that ultimately Steiger "worked out fine."
+Lumet felt that ultimately Steiger "worked out fine".

 In a 1999 television interview, Rod Steiger revealed an inspiration he took from an unlikely source of art.
 Over a quarter of a century after artist Pablo Picasso's 1937 Guernica, the painting inspired emotional artistic depth again when, in 1964, Steiger borrowed the silent anguish of the skyward cry of the suffering female subject, seen at the right of the canvas.
-The scene in the film was in the last minutes of The Pawnbroker.Variety considered Brock Peters the first actor to portray a confirmed homosexual character in an American film.
+The scene in the film was in the last minutes of The Pawnbroker.

+Variety considered Brock Peters the first actor to portray a confirmed homosexual character in an American film.

 Filming

 The film was shot in New York City, mainly on location and with minimal sets, in the fall of 1963.
-Much of the filming took place on Park Avenue in Harlem, where the pawnbroker shop was set at 1642 Park Avenue, near the intersection of Park Ave. and 116th Street.
+Much of the filming took place on Park Avenue in Harlem, where the pawnbroker shop was set at 1642 Park Avenue, near the intersection of Park Avenue and 116th Street.
 Scenes were also filmed in Connecticut, Jericho, New York, and Lincoln Center (with both interior and exterior shots of the Lincoln Towers apartments which were new at the time).